All requirements must be completed prior to attending the workshop.

 7. Compile a list of community resources.

-8. Attend all sessions of the Birth Boot Camp Training Workshop.Instructor Application
+8. Attend all sessions of the Birth Boot Camp Training Workshop and pass the exam.Instructor Application

 * Exceptions made for Licensed Midwives who have been licensed for a minimum of 3 years and/or have attended at least 50 births.
 In addition, if they have given birth it must have been a natural birth, free of pain medication.